Bottle Refusal Tips: Step-By-Step Guide

 Establish Consistent Routines

-• Use the same bottle and nipple type to create familiarity.
+• Use the same bottle and nipple for several attempts.

 Trying Different Feeding Positions